ayokunle99/100-days-of-code/log.md

 **Today's Progress**: Started on Python for DevOps book yesterday, practised through chapters 1 & 2.
 Spending a lot of time on REGEX as it's messing with my brain cells.

 **Thoughts:Spent >1hr today,  still need to setup a timer to limit to 1hr.

+### Day 7: January 20, 2021

+**Today's Progress**: Still on Python for DevOps book, most of the tasks in the book use ipython so can't put up in github.
+Learn't about modules such as os, sys and also about subprocesses.
+The use of "if __name__ == __main__ :" code block is something I have seen in my codes but go to understand it's use today.

+**Thoughts: see above.+